nakibabedin/FinalProjectSoftDev/README.md

 Features

-Registration and Login: Users can create a new account by registering with a unique username and password.
+1. Registration and Login: Users can create a new account by registering with a unique username and password.
 Existing users can log in to their accounts to access their personalized timelines.

-Tweeting: Once logged in, users can compose and post tweets, limited to a certain character count (e.g., 280 characters).
+2. Tweeting: Once logged in, users can compose and post tweets, limited to a certain character count (e.g., 280 characters).
 Share your thoughts, ideas, or interesting findings with the world!

-Timeline: Users can view a chronological feed of tweets from the people they follow.
+3. Timeline: Users can view a chronological feed of tweets from the people they follow.
 Stay updated with the latest posts from your friends and favorite accounts.

-Following and Followers: Users can follow other accounts to see their tweets on their timeline.
+4. Following and Followers: Users can follow other accounts to see their tweets on their timeline.
 They can also view their list of followers and manage their own followership.

-Likes and Retweets: Show appreciation for tweets by liking them.
+5. Likes and Retweets: Show appreciation for tweets by liking them.
 Users can also retweet interesting posts to share them with their own followers.

+6. Search: Users can search for tweets, hashtags, or accounts.
+Discover new content or find specific tweets using keywords or usernames.
+Notifications: Stay informed about interactions with your tweets, such as likes, retweets, and new followers, through notifications.